Democrats plan to force Senate vote on Trump's tariffs on Canada and Brazil

 The law allows lawmakers to reintroduce the legislation and force new votes every six months — something Kaine says he will do until the policy is changed.

-Still, Republicans have mostly deferred to Trump on his administration’s trade policy, so far declining to block it and arguing that the president needs time to work on deals with individual countries.
+Still, Republicans have mostly deferred to Trump on his administration’s trade policy, arguing that the president needs time to work on deals with individual countries.

 “I think everybody kind of knows my views on tariffs, but the fact of the matter is, the president ran on this,” Thune said earlier this year.